syntacore/snippy/llvm/tools/llvm-snippy/README.md

 > ${SNIPPY_INSTALL}/llvm-snippy --seed=1703685916769088352 layout.yaml
 ```

 Of course, not everything is covered in this quick start.
-We will open-source detailed documentation soon.
+We hope to publish detailed documentation soon.
 For now, the help command is available.

 # Contacts